 Long-term care insurance

 You may also be able to find assistance with covering the cost of retirement living through a long-term care insurance policy.
 This is an area where having a trusted financial advisor can make a difference in knowing what your policy offers.
-“Everyone’s policy is going to be a little bit different,” Stevens says.
+“Everyone’s policy is going to be a little bit different,” Bedell says.
 “So, you have to understand exactly what your policy includes.”

 Stay healthy and save

-When it comes to planning how long you may be paying for senior living, Stevens says, “While you can’t necessarily say you’re going to live for 15 more years, you can do your best to control your health for the next 15 years.
+When it comes to planning how long you may be paying for senior living, Bedell says, “While you can’t necessarily say you’re going to live for 15 more years, you can do your best to control your health for the next 15 years.
 Because being as healthy as possible is the least expensive route.”

 Many older adults who live alone don’t get proper nutrition, are inactive and become depressed due to isolation.
 Left unchecked, these circumstances can compound health issues and leave older adults no choice but to move into a more expensive community that offers a higher level of care.
 In fact, a study through the University of Missouri found that older adults who moved into an independent living residence while they were still in good physical health were more likely to stay independent than their peers who chose to stay at home.